js1019/NormalModes/README.md

 ## Contact
 Please report issues under this repository.
-If you have comments and suggestions, please reach me at jia.shi@rice.edu.
+Please send your suggestions and comments to jia.shi@rice.edu.